WraithGlade/WG-rainbow-vim/README.md

 - `:RbOnlyParenSquare`: enable rainbow highlighting for parentheses and square brackets *only*, disabling  the others
 - `:RbOnlyParenSquiggle`: enable rainbow highlighting for parentheses and squiggle brackets *only*, disabling  the others
 - `:RbOnlySquareSquiggle`: enable rainbow highlighting for square brackets and squiggle brackets *only*, disabling  the others
+- `:RbSync`: corrects highlighting to match internal tracked state (shouldn't ever need to be used unless there is a bug, but it could be useful if there is and it is also used internally by the implementation)

 **Type any of the above commands into Vim to use them anytime you want!**